 The future: Samsung and AMD working on custom GPU

-Samsung may have ditched its custom CPU division, but the firm is pressing on with a custom GPU in partnership with AMD.
-It’s believed that the duo will be using AMD’s RDNA technology as the foundation for the smartphone GPU.
+Samsung may have ditched its custom CPU division, but the firm is pressing on with a custom AMD GPU for its next flagship smartphone processor.
+This high-end Exynos chipset will be using RDNA2 technology as the foundation for the smartphone GPU, AMD CEO Dr. Lisa Su said at Computex.
+Su also said Samsung would share more info about the new 5G chipset “later this year.”

 This was our guide to Samsung’s Exynos processors!
 Got any questions or thoughts on the topic?
 Then let us know via the comments below.